How do your unisex t-shirt sizes compare to other brands?

 For babies already born, definitely buy a size or even two sizes up.
 It's surprisingly common for a 6 month old baby to be rocking 18 month clothes already.
 A couple of pounds makes a big difference!
 Unless you know for a fact that a baby is quite small for his or her age, buy big.
 They'll grow into it soon enough, we promise.
 For kids older than a year, consider a size 24m-2T unisex tee or "girly tee."

 It's very common for tots to wear a size up or a size down, depending on where they fall on the growth charts.
 When in doubt, always buy a larger size.
-Unisex tees can be worn a little baggy at first and then fit more snugly as the kiddos grow. " Girly tees " will fit kids a little smaller and grow with them for a little bit longer, because they're stretchier than our unisex tees.
+Tees can be worn a little baggy at first and then fit more snugly as the kiddos grow.